AIfriendly/Eleven-labs-video-generator/docs/prd.md

 **Journey 1: Alex Chen - The Developer Automating Content Creation** Alex is a backend developer at a fast-growing SaaS startup.
 Every week, the marketing team asks for personalized video updates for their top 100 enterprise customers, explaining new features and updates.
 Alex spends 2 hours every Tuesday and Friday manually creating these videos using various tools, leaving him little time for core development tasks.
 Frustrated by the repetitive nature of this work, he discovers the Eleven Labs AI Video interactive terminal tool while researching automation options.

 One evening, Alex decides to try the tool.
-He starts the interactive terminal session and is guided through the video creation process.
+He starts the interactive terminal session and is guided through the video generation process.
 The tool first asks for his video prompt, where he enters "New dashboard features update".
-Then he's presented with interactive menus to select the voice and image model that best aligns with their brand.
-The tool handles script generation via Gemini, TTS via Eleven Labs, image generation, and video compilation with professional editing.
+Then he's presented with interactive menus to select the voice, image model, and Gemini text generation model that best align with their brand.
+The tool handles script generation via the selected Gemini model, TTS via Eleven Labs, image generation, and video compilation with professional editing.
 Throughout the process, the real-time API usage monitoring shows him exactly how much this is costing the company, helping him optimize usage patterns.

 The breakthrough comes during the next company all-hands meeting when the CEO raves about how the personalized customer videos have increased engagement and reduced churn.
 Alex has automated 8 hours of work per week, now spending that time on core product development instead.
 The 3-4 second image timing and subtle zoom effects make the videos look professionally produced, and his team is amazed at the professional quality with minimal effort.